 The origins of the Scottish Macaroni pie are somewhat of a mystery, but that doesn’t mean that it’s a recipe that’s regarded as anything less than intrinsically Scottish.
-No one knows quite the when or where the Macaroni pie was invented, at best it seems to be a happy accident and what an accident it is!
-The why though is obvious, it’s cheesy and crumbly and delicious!
+No one knows quite when or where the Macaroni pie was invented; at best, it seems to be a happy accident—and what an accident it is!
+The why, though, is obvious—it’s cheesy and crumbly and delicious!

 There are other versions of Macaroni pies made around the world, most notably in the Caribbean, but the Scottish Macaroni pie is different because it uses a pastry case, the same as a Scotch pie but without the lid.

-Thankfully the mash-up of a Scotch pie case filled with tasty Macaroni cheese, best made with a strong Scottish cheddar, is one that can be found across the country in bakeries, supermarkets, corner shops and cafes.
+Thankfully, this wonderful mash up of cuisines is one that can be found across the Scotland in bakeries, supermarkets, corner shops and cafes.

 Pin for later!